snmln/veda-mdx-editor/docs/DEVELOPMENT.md

     ```

 2. **Register the VEDA-UI package**
-    The VEDA-UI package is now published on the public NPM registry under the @developmentseed scope.
+    The VEDA-UI package is now published on the public NPM registry under the @teamimpact scope.
 To install it, ensure your `.npmrc` or global npm configuration points to the public registry (default).

 3. **Install dependencies**